oschwengers/asap/README.md

 * __Can I install ASA³P by myself?__
 Yes you can!
 Nevertheless, we highly encourage to use either the **Docker** container or the **OpenStack** images.
-As there are too many combinations of linux distributions and tool/database versions we cannot give any support for this.
+As there are too many combinations of linux distributions and tool/database versions, we cannot give any support for this.

 ## License